 The long-term survival of the New Forest is just as dependent on what happens around the boundary, regionally and nationally as within.
 We need to consolidate our networks and influence, nurture a culture of collaboration and enable delivery of policies and a package of measures to ensure the National Park landscape, economy and communities thrive.
+We need to be better than the sum of our parts to meet the challenges ahead and to ensure we are as efficient and effective a team for the New Forest as possible.

-We want to capture the wealth of experience, skills and views in delivering this Partnership Plan.
+We want to harness the wealth of experience, skills and views in delivering this Partnership Plan.
 The Plan will be a living programme of work that will evolve over time, adapting and improving to new challenges and changing agendas.
-We need to ensure that we hear and take account of all sections of our community and incorporate their ideas and innovations as we move forwards.
+As well as building effective and impactful working arrangements to deliver, we also need to ensure that we hear and take account of all sections of our community and incorporate their ideas and innovations as we move forwards.

 Everyone stands to benefit when we embrace and value the diversity of thoughts, perspectives and ways of working that people from different backgrounds, experiences and identities bring to the National Park.
-Our work and our National Park will be richer and more impactful if we take account of and include the views of all sections of society.
+Our work and our National Park will be richer and more impactful if we take account of and include the views, talents and skills of all sections of society.

 We will ensure a range of interventions are in place to enable all sectors of our community to have their say, take part and influence action in the National Park.

-Data, evidence and surveys will underpin and help guide the Partnership Plan and our work with different organisations and groups.
-We will establish a Centre of Excellence with universities, businesses and other stakeholders to ensure our decision-making is anchored in robust research and regular insights into the views of the community and of the wider social, economic and policy context.
+Data, evidence and understanding of the context we work in must underpin and help guide the Partnership Plan and our work with different organisations and groups.
+It will also be needed to monitor and measure impact.
+We will establish a National Park insights capability with universities, businesses and other stakeholders to ensure that our decision-making is anchored in robust research, that our action is monitored and that we are able to capture regular insights into the views of the community and of relevant social, economic and policy context.